amarasa/equalize-heights/README.md

 **Equalize Heights** is a Tailwind CSS plugin that automatically equalizes the heights of elements that share a marker—either a class starting with `eh-` or a data attribute (e.g., `data-equalize="groupName"`).
 It works out of the box—just add the plugin to your Tailwind config, install the package, and import the runtime module in your JavaScript entry file.

-With advanced breakpoint control, you can define multiple viewport ranges and specify whether to apply equalization or reset the heights.
+With advanced breakpoint control and a custom callback hook, you can define multiple viewport ranges for when to apply equalization and run additional code after the heights have been equalized.

 ---